Nice to meet you!

 Research experience

 Thanks to these projects and my supervisors, I’ve learned how to code in Matlab, how to work with EEG and other biosignals, and how to perform statistical analyses (R, Matlab & SPSS), amongst many other things.
-And most importantly: it’s where my love for brain-computer interfacing and “tech” originated from.
+And most importantly: it’s where my love for brain-computer interfacing (BCI) and “tech” originated from.

 In my role as an R&D Engineer at NLR, I continue to pursue my passion for aviation and cognitive neuroscience.
+I am happily supervising students from various universities, and still run “my own” experiments from time to time.

 Spare time

 When I’m not working, I keep busy with a mix of active and cozy hobbies.
 I’m a proud dog mom to Axel the Dalmatian, who happily joins me for running and canicross sessions.
 I’m also a huge family person, and I always make time to be with my family and husband.
+If you find me in person, you can easily recognize me by my nailart. :)

 When I’m not gaming or watching something spooky, I enjoy photo and video editing using various tools, and unwinding in the kitchen by cooking or mixing cocktails.